keklarup/WebScraping/README.md

 But if there are many pages, that's just not practicle.
 Either you need a lot of people to help you, or you need to have your computer do it for you.
 This webscraper will be written in a Jupyter Python notebook, and in essense does exactly what a human would do: open a webpage, copy the desired information, save it in a table, and repeat for many, many pages.

 ## Keys to Web Scraping:
-The keys to web scraping are patterns.
+<b>The keys to web scraping are patterns.
 The webpages you want the program to visit can't be random, there needs to be some pattern the program can follow to go from one to the next.
 The desired data on each webpage must be in some recognizable pattern, so the web scraper can reliably collect it.
 Finding these patterns is the tricky, time consuming process that is at the very beginning.
-But after they're discovered, writing the code of the web scraper is easy.
+But after they're discovered, writing the code of the web scraper is easy.</b>

 ## Simple Web Scraping Outline

+In fake code, this is what this web scraper looks like:

 ```text
 for x in range(0,however many pages you're looking at):